Go Back

 As warm air surges across much of the central and eastern United States this week, a potent storm will bring severe weather to some areas, while rounds of snow and ice linger over the northern tier.
 As the thaw progresses, the potential for ice jams will increase.

-A series of potent storms will hammer California and parts of the West this week.
+A series of potent storms will hammer California and parts of the West this week and into next week.
 These storms will traverse the northern Rockies, then emerge over the North Central states and drift into the Northeast.

 High winds to boost central U.S. wildfire risk

-Initially, that storm will generate strong winds from the Rockies to the Plains during the first half of this week.
+A storm generated strong winds from the Rockies to the Plains during the first half of this week.
+Gusty winds will remain across portions of the Southwest and Midwest through Wednesday night.

 Snow, ice to continue to hang on